anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 not relevant to the target server of the URL.
-Following the advice in [@!RFC7480], servers SHOULD only place query parameters in redirect URLs when it is known by the origin server (the server issuing the redirect) that the target server (the server referenced by the redirect) can process the query parameter and the target server is a proper target for the contents of the query parameter.
+Following the advice in [@!RFC7480], servers SHOULD only place query parameters in redirect URLs when it is known by the origin server (the server issuing the redirect) that the target server (the server referenced by the redirect) can process the query parameter and is a proper target for the contents of the query parameter.
 A> issue #55

 # Extension Author Considerations {#extension_author_considerations}